Modern bank in Kuala Lumpur

 Kuala Lumpur Business District

-Pay your rent and utility bills (water, electricity) without exchange fees via the JomPAY application, the national standard.
+Pay your rent and your utility bills (water, electricity) with no exchange fees through JomPAY, the national standard.

-Most local companies require a domestic account for salary payments and EPF (provident fund) contributions.
+Most local companies require a domestic account to pay salaries and contribute to the EPF (provident fund).

-Access the universal QR payment network.
-In Malaysia, from street vendors to shopping malls, everything is paid by instant mobile scan.
+Tap into the universal QR payment network.
+In Malaysia, from the street vendor to the shopping mall, everything is paid for with an instant mobile scan.

 Maybank

 The national giant.
-Largest network of branches and ATMs in the country.
-Ideal for those traveling outside major cities.
+The largest network of branches and ATMs in the country.
+Ideal for those who travel beyond the major cities.

 CIMB Bank

-Strong regional presence in Southeast Asia.
+A strong regional presence across Southeast Asia.
 Excellent for cross-border transfers within ASEAN.

 • High-performing multi-currency accounts